huntdatacenter/docs/docs/working-in-your-lab/community.md

 ### #community-genomics

-Café table reserved for all kinds of genomics topcis.
+Café table reserved for all kinds of genomics topics.